 The Mindfulness-Based Cancer Recovery Program (MBCR) was created by leading psycho-oncologists at the University of Calgary’s Tom Baker Cancer Centre.
 MBCR is based on Jon Kabat Zinn’s Mindfulness-Based Stress Reduction Program (MBSR), the mindfulness-based intervention most trusted and researched in the medical community.

-MBCR is a 9-week training that combines mindfulness meditation, gentle yoga and simple informal practices offered to cancer patients and survivors.
+MBCR is an 8-week training that combines mindfulness meditation, gentle yoga, and simple informal practices offered to cancer patients and survivors.
 Research shows that when patients mentally prepare themselves to handle cancer treatment by managing stress and anxiety, they can improve their quality of life and become active participants in their own recovery.

-By enrolling in a MBCR program, participants learn to:
+By enrolling in an MBCR program, participants learn to:

 - Use proven MBSR skills during their treatment and recovery